NEHONIX/FortifyJS/docs/functions/func-readme-section.md

 ## Transform Any Function into an Enterprise-Grade Solution

-The `func()` method is FortifyJS's revolutionary zero-configuration factory that transforms ordinary JavaScript functions into production-ready, enterprise-grade functions with automatic security, performance optimization, and intelligent caching.
+The `func()` method is FortifyJS's zero-configuration factory that transforms ordinary JavaScript functions into production-ready, enterprise-grade functions with automatic security, performance optimization, and intelligent caching.

 ## Quick Start